 When referencing a span of years, use a hyphen (without spaces) and use only the last two numbers of the second year.
 If the years span different centuries, use all four numbers of the second year.

-Do not use suffixes with dates except when the day precedes the month.
+Do not use suffixes with dates.

 - The party is scheduled for December 15.